Democratic-backed Wisconsin state schools chief Jill Underly wins reelection over GOP-backed rival

 Underly, 47, had the support of the teachers union in the general election after failing to secure it in the three-person primary.
 She also was backed financially by the state Democratic Party.

 Underly, who was first elected as state superintendent in 2021, ran as a champion of public schools.
-Kinser is a supporter of the private school voucher program.
+Kinser supports the private school voucher program.

 Underly’s education career began in 1999 as a high school social studies teacher in Indiana.
 She moved to Wisconsin in 2005 and worked for five years at the state education department.
 She also was principal of Pecatonica Elementary School for a year before becoming district administrator.